helrond/songs/_posts/2023-12-04-i_can_see_for_miles.md

 On a roof nearby her uncle has a farm
 A flock of pigeons and some hens
 They strut around like they own the town
-Like they don't know how it ends
+They don't know how it's gonna ends
 It's gonna end

 <div class="chorus">CHORUS</div>